 Bags and Buggies Buggies are welcome in the Museum.
 All floors are accessible by lift.
 There are no cloakroom facilities in the Museum.

-Food and Drink Do feel free to picnic on the lawn outside, but please don't eat in the museum.
-There are no cafe facilities in the Museum.
+Food and Drink The pop-up cafe in the Old Library is open from 10.00 - 16.00 every day.
+Do also feel free to picnic on the lawn outside, but please don't eat in the Museum.

 Shop The Museum shop sells a diverse selection of books and gifts, many at pocket-money prices.

 Website Accessibility Statement